1. Is FaithWorks a non-profit organization?

 10. How do I know if I/we qualify as a project that FaithWorks would be able to help?

 Contact FaithWorks to discuss the possibility of being scheduled for a future mission trip.
 Do keep in mind that projects are scheduled many months in advance.
-We have helpful criteria for making these decisions.

 1. What kinds of children’s ministry do you do?